 With a very bright sound, these heads are perfect for lighter music styles, jazz in particular.
 The biggest drawback is durability.
 They don’t last as long, especially if you are a heavy hitter.

 As you may presume, these drum heads come with two layers.
 Therefore, they are much more durable than single-ply drum heads.
-Such design provides a completely different sound effect as well.
+Such designs provide a completely different sound effect as well.

 The sustain is much shorter, and there aren’t so many overtones.
 In practice, these are a perfect choice for hard rock, metal, and other loud musical styles.
 Of course, you can choose different thicknesses, which have a big effect on the sound, though superb control remains no matter which one you choose.